louis-langholtz/pyspellcode/README.md

 This script parses the [AST dump](http://clang.llvm.org/docs/IntroductionToTheClangAST.html) output from `clang` and runs words found in comment nodes through `hunspell`.
 It's not perfect, but it's completely IDE independent.
 It just needs `clang` and `hunspell`.
 So it should be usable in continuous integration environments like [Travis CI](https://travis-ci.org).

 The script accepts command line arguments to fine tune what it does.
 These arguments are similar to what `clang` and `hunspell` use for doing things like setting which language standard to use or adding a personal dictionary file.
-For the most up-to-date command line argument usage, run the script with the `-h` flag.
+Note that by default, not all comments are spell checked.
+Only documentation comments are checked.
+To check all comments (including regular, non-documentation comments), use the `--all-comments` flag (`-a` for short).

+For the most up-to-date command line argument usage, run the script with the `--help` flag (`-h` for short).
 For example:
 ```
-$ ./spell-check.py -h
+$ ./spell-check.py --help
 usage: spell-check.py [-h] [-v] [-I <dir>] [-std=c++11] [-std=c++14]
-                      [-std=c++17] [-p <full-file-path>]
+                      [-std=c++17] [-a] [-p <full-file-path>]
                       filename [filename ...]

 positional arguments: